Chadowo/gosu-mruby-wrapper/README.md

 Something I came up with that may or not may be a good idea, if a file named `entrypoint.rb` is present in the same directory as the executable it will load it automatically.
-The idea is for your entrypoint to start the game/app:
+The idea is for your entrypoint to start the game:

 ```ruby
 $: << 'my_source/' # Add my_source directory to load path